-• Hybrid Resources Technical Conference (AD20-9)
+• Hybrid Resources Technical Conference Tech Conf (Jul 23, 2020) (AD20-9)

 On April 7, 2020, the FERC issued a notice that staff will convene a technical conference on July 23, 2020 to discuss technical and market issues prompted by growing interest in projects that are comprised of more than one resource type at the same plant location ("hybrid resources").
 For purposes of this inquiry, the focus will be on a generation resource and an electric storage resource paired together as a hybrid resource.
 Commissioners may participate in the technical conference.
-A supplemental notice will be issued prior to the technical conference with further details regarding the agenda and organization, whether it will be held in-person or via teleconference, and if there are changes to the date or time of the technical conference.
+The FERC issued a supplemental notice on June 15, 2020 indicating that the conference will be held electronically.
+An additional supplemental notice will be issued prior to the technical conference with further details regarding the agenda and organization, as well as details for accessing the conference.